bwoody3142/FullCourtAnalytics/Documentation/User.md

 # Full Court Analytics User Manual

 - Once you've ran the installation process through docker you should receive the splash page on localhost:3000.
-- From here you can read about the feature by clicking "Features" on the navbar.
-Proceed to the the sign up page by hitting "Sign Up" in the upper right.
-You can also log in page by hitting "Log In" in the upper right corner.
+- From here you can read about the feature by clicking *Features* on the navbar.
+Proceed to the the sign up page by hitting *Sign Up* in the upper right.
+You can also log in page by hitting *Log In* in the upper right corner.
 ![Splash Page](https://github.com/bwoody3142/FullCourtAnalytics/blob/master/AuxiliaryFiles/SplashPage.PNG)<br>

 ## Features
 - Here you can read about the features of Full Court Analytics.
-- You can navigate to "Home", "Sign Up", and "Login" in the top right of the navbar.
+- You can navigate to *Home*, *Sign Up*, and *Login* in the top right of the navbar.
 ![Features](https://github.com/bwoody3142/FullCourtAnalytics/blob/master/AuxiliaryFiles/Features.PNG)<br>

 ## Sign Up